 Momentum indicators can give you additional clues to put the odds of being correct even more in your favor.
 There are many momentum indicators, but for now, we will introduce just a few of the most effective and easiest ones to use.

-Stochastic Oscillator offers traders a different approach to calculate price oscillations by tracking how far the current price is from the lowest low of the last X number of periods.
+Stochastic Oscillator offers traders a different approach to calculating price oscillations by tracking how far the current price is from the lowest low of the last X number of periods.
 This distance is then divided by the difference between the high and low prices during the same number of periods.
 The line created, %K is then used to create a moving average, %D, that is placed directly on top of the %K.